Research Faculty & Staff

 Jacie R. McHaney, PhD - Research Assistant Professor

-Jacie McHaney is a Research Assistant Professor in Communication Sciences and Disorders interested in the neural mechanisms underlying speech processing.
+Jacie McHaney is a Research Assistant Professor in Communication Sciences and Disorders interested in how subtle peripheral auditory changes shape neural speech encoding, listening effort, and perceptual outcomes.
 She received her PhD from the University of Pittsburgh where she studied self-perceived listening difficulties in adults with normal hearing.
-Jacie uses a combination of neurophysiological, behavioral, and cognitive computational neuroscience approaches to study individual differences in speech processing and plasticity.
+Dr. McHaney uses a combination of EEG, pupillometry, and computational modeling to identify neural and cognitive mechanisms that underlie listening challenges to inform how intervention may mitigate or exacerbate them.

 Kevin R. Sitek, PhD - Research Assistant Professor